SneakySnail/LIPRAS/README.md

 Giovanni Esteves, Klarissa Ramos, Chris M. Fancher, and Jacob L. Jones

 <p>Contact Info<br>
-<b>Email:</b> gesteve@ncsu.edu or gesteves21@gmail.com<br>
+<b>Email:</b> lipras17@gmail.com<br>
 <i> Please include "LIPRAS" in subject </i></p>

 <b> History: </b>The backbone of the code was originally created by Jacob L. Jones during his post doc back in 2006-2007.
 In 2014, Chris M. Fancher continued development of the code created by Jacob and successfully turned it into a class file within MATLAB.
 Giovanni Esteves further built upon Chris's version by polishing the code and adding features to enhances its feasibility to new users.
-Finally, in 2016 Klarissa Ramos joined the Jones Research group and jointly with Giovanni they restructured the class file into a graphical user interface (GUI) which is now known as LIPRAS.
+In 2016 Klarissa Ramos joined the Jones Research group and jointly with Giovanni they restructured the class file into a graphical user interface (GUI) which is now known as LIPRAS.
+Today, LIPRAS is soley maintained by Giovanni and has been migrated to MATLAB App Designer.

 ## What is LIPRAS?